-Schmidt Rearrangement

-Rearrangement for aldehyde and ketone:
+Schmidt Rearrangement Rearrangement for aldehyde and ketone:

-Rearrangements to Electron Deficient Nitrogen
+Rearrangements to Electron Deficient Oxygen

+Baeyer Villiger Oxidation

+🖶 Dakin Reaction

 Treatment of ketones with peroxyacid gives ester by oxy-insertion.
-Nucleophilic attack by the peroxyacid on the carbonyl group gives an intermediate that rearranges to corresponding ester with the expulsion of the acid.
+Nucleophilic attack by the peroxyacid on the carbonyl group gives an intermediate that rearranges to corresponding ester with the expulsion of the anion of the acid.
 This is known as Baeyer Villiger Oxidation.

-- >Migratory Aptitude: t-Bu > i-Pr = Ph > Et > Me - > Reaction is particularly useful for synthesis of lactones.
+Migratory Aptitude: t-Bu > i-Pr = Ph > Et > Me >Reaction is particularly useful for synthesis of lactones.